-NICWA was created for the following stated principles:
+NICWA was created for the following stated principles to:

-- To promote safe, healthy, and culturally strong environments for Native children.
+- Promote safe, healthy, and culturally strong environments for Native children.

-- To promote the spiritual strength of Native children and a positive cultural identity.
+- Promote the spiritual strength of Native children and a positive cultural identity.

-- To be a strong voice for the needs of Native children and American Indian/Alaska Native child welfare programs nationwide.
+- Be a strong voice for the needs of Native children and American Indian/Alaska Native child welfare programs nationwide.

-- To advocate for and facilitate the proper implementation of the Indian Child Welfare Act.
+- Advocate for and facilitate the proper implementation of the Indian Child Welfare Act.

-- To promote the provision of effective services to Native children by child welfare workers.
+- Promote the provision of effective services to Native children by child welfare workers.

-- To provide technical assistance for and information sharing among American Indian/Alaska Native child welfare programs.
+- Provide technical assistance for and information sharing among American Indian/Alaska Native child welfare programs.

-- To provide education and leadership opportunities for tribal and urban Indian child welfare workers.
+- Provide education and leadership opportunities for tribal and urban Indian child welfare workers.

 NICWA evolved from the Northwest Indian Child Welfare Institute, which was developed in 1983 in response to the need for trained American Indian/Alaska Native child welfare workers in both reservation- and urban-based Indian child welfare programs.
 The Institute was sponsored by the Parry Center for Children (now part of Trillium Family Services) in Portland, Oregon, in cooperation with Portland State University, and was guided by a team of advisors, mostly from Northwest tribes.
 The Institute began training tribal workers, and in 1985, its staff, trainers, and advisors decided the Institute should continue its operations under Native control.